nicholasneo78/image-scraper/README.md

   - Scroll down the webpage as much as possible if scraping an infinite page

   - To inspect the webpage
     - Select the top most element you want to copy.
-(To copy all, select <html>)
+(To copy all, hover to html at the top of the script)
     - Right click.
     - Select Edit as HTML
     - New sub-window opens up with the HTML text.